UniversalDependencies/docs/_2016-09-05--06-prague/function.md

 ### Finnish

 In Finnish the copula verb is _olla_ "to be".
-Its omplement is typically in the nominative, although it may also be in the essive case -nA.
+Its complement is typically in the nominative, although it may also be in the essive case -nA.

 (1)